Skip to main content

 Should You Book Jimgu?

 Getting a table at Jimgu is easier than you might expect for a Tabelog Award Bronze winner — online reservations are currently listed as unavailable through Tabelog, which means you will need to book directly through ENOWA YUFUIN, the hotel that houses the restaurant.
 That extra step is worth taking.
-Jimgu opened in June 2023 and has accumulated serious credentials in under two years: a Tabelog score of 3.87, selection for the Tabelog Innovative/Creative Cuisine "Tabelog 100" in 2025, and a Relais & Chateaux recognition in the same year.
+Jimgu opened in June 2023 and has accumulated serious credentials in under two years: a Tabelog score of 3.87, selection for the Tabelog Innovative/Creative Cuisine "Tabelog 100" in 2025, a Relais & Chateaux recognition in the same year.
 For a restaurant this new, that is a fast trajectory.
 If you are already planning a stay in Yufuin, this is the dinner you should build your itinerary around.

 What Jimgu Is

 Jimgu sits inside ENOWA YUFUIN, a hotel property in the mountain resort town of Yufuin in Oita Prefecture.
 Yufuin is known across Japan for its onsen culture and quieter register compared to nearby Beppu — arriving here already signals a preference for atmosphere over convenience.
-The restaurant opened on 8 June 2023 under chef Tashi Gyamtso, and the Tabelog category that defines it is "Innovative" , meaning the menu moves beyond kaiseki tradition into creative territory while keeping vegetables at the centre of the cooking philosophy.
+The restaurant opened on 8 June 2023 under chef Tashi Gyamtso, the Tabelog category that defines it is "Innovative", meaning the menu moves beyond kaiseki tradition into creative territory while keeping vegetables at the centre of the cooking philosophy.

 Spatially, Jimgu is well-configured for different party sizes and occasions.
 The room holds 38 seats split across sofa seating (16 seats), table seating (16 seats), and a private room for up to 6 guests.
-Private rooms are available for parties of 2, 4, or 6 and carry a usage fee of 33,000 yen per session , a meaningful addition to your bill but reasonable if privacy matters to your group.
+Private rooms are available for parties of 2, 4, or 6 and carry a usage fee of 33,000 yen per session, a meaningful addition to your bill but reasonable if privacy matters to your group.
 The hotel also permits full private buyout for groups of up to 20 people, which makes Jimgu a viable option for a corporate dinner or a milestone celebration if you are willing to plan ahead.
 Dress code is enforced at the hotel level: no indoor wear, which in practice means smart casual at minimum.

 Budget ¥20,000–¥29,999 at the listed price, though reviewer-reported spending typically runs ¥30,000–¥39,999 per person for dinner when drinks are included.
-A sommelier is on staff, and the wine program is described as a particular focus , alongside sake, shochu, and cocktails.
+A sommelier is on staff, the wine program is described as a particular focus, alongside sake, shochu, cocktails.
 If you care about wine pairing with a vegetable-forward tasting menu, the presence of a dedicated sommelier is a practical plus.
 Vegetarian options are explicitly listed, which is relevant for a kitchen that already centres vegetables: this is one of the more accessible tasting-menu environments in the region for non-meat-eating guests.

 Getting here requires planning.
 From Yufuin Station it is roughly 5 minutes by taxi or 30 minutes on foot.
 From Oita Airport, allow approximately 50 minutes by car.
 From Fukuoka, budget around 1 hour 30 minutes by car or 2 hours 30 minutes by bus to Yufuin.
 Hotel parking is available.
-This is not a restaurant you drop into on a whim , it is a destination dinner that requires a trip to Yufuin itself, which is the correct framing.
+This is not a restaurant you drop into on a whim, it is a destination dinner that requires a trip to Yufuin itself, which is the correct framing.
 Book it as the anchor of a night or a two-night stay rather than a standalone meal.

-For context within Japan's innovative dining category, Jimgu sits in comparable company to venues like Goh in Fukuoka or akordu in Nara , restaurants that combine strong regional identity with a format that moves beyond classical Japanese cuisine.
+For context within Japan's innovative dining category, Jimgu sits in comparable company to venues like Goh in Fukuoka or akordu in Nara, restaurants that combine strong regional identity with a format that moves beyond classical Japanese cuisine.
 It is not operating at the price or density of Tokyo's top tier, such as Harutaka in Tokyo or HAJIME in Osaka, but at ¥30,000–¥40,000 all-in it is not a budget meal either.
 Within Oita, it is the most credentialled innovative-cuisine option currently available.
-If you want a reference point for what Relais & Chateaux membership signals: the network includes properties like Gion Sasaki in Kyoto and Mitsuyasu in Kyoto , Jimgu is operating in that tier of intentional, hospitality-led dining, just in a far less visited geography.
+If you want a reference point for what Relais & Chateaux membership signals: the network includes properties like Gion Sasaki in Kyoto and Mitsuyasu in Kyoto, Jimgu is operating in that tier of intentional, hospitality-led dining, just in a far less visited geography.

 Payment by credit card (VISA, Mastercard, AMEX) is accepted.
 Electronic money and QR code payments are not.
 The restaurant is non-smoking throughout.
 For more options in the region, see our full Oita restaurants guide, and for planning the wider trip, check our Oita hotels guide, bars guide, wineries guide, and experiences guide.